-To prospective undergraduate applicants: If you have an interest in my lab, and envision wanting to apply for Summer or Fall 2017, please see the relevant link on the left side of this page and submit an application ASAP.
-I have received more applications than is typical so far, and we're building a fairly large group for Summer and Fall 2017.
+To prospective undergraduate applicants: If you have an interest in my lab, and envision wanting to apply for Fall 2017, please see the relevant link on the left side of this page and submit an application ASAP.
+I received more applications at the end of the Spring term than is typical, and had almost everyone stay on from last year, so we're building a fairly large group for Fall 2017.
 Thank you for your interest in our work.

 Overview for Prospective Undergraduate Students